 Gollum becomes Frodo and Sam’s guide as he knows the way to Mordor.
 He leads them out of Emyn Muil and into the Dead Marshes.
 These marshlands are filled with ancient corpses of elves and men.

-Pretty soon Gollum takes Frodo and Sam to the Black Gate of Mordor.
+Pretty soon, Gollum takes Frodo and Sam to the Black Gate of Mordor.
 The gate is closed and Frodo and Sam have a job of trying to get in.
-Gollum stops them as he suggests another way into Mordor.
+Gollum stops them, as he suggests another way into Mordor.

 With Viggo Mortenson as Aragorn; Orlando Bloom as Legolas and John Rhys Davies as Giml, they run on foot to rescue Merry and Pippin.
-They pursue the Uruk-Hai, but don’t seem to get anywhere.
+They pursue the Uruk-Hai, but they don’t seem to get anywhere.

 Miranda Otto stars as Eowyn, White Lady of Rohan.
 She’s Theoden’s niece and a ‘shieldmaiden of Rohan’.
 Eowyn is a strong woman who has learnt to fight and ride, but isn’t allowed to fight in battle.